 - To ensure XML data is returned, use the correct HTTP header:

-- Rails assumes that multipart forms and url-encoded forms are from browsers.
+Accept: application/xml - Rails assumes that multipart forms and url-encoded forms are from browsers.
 You can't use them in a default Rails setup if you want to avoid the

-check. - To
+authentication_tokencheck. - To

-, use a header ofContent-Type: application/xml
+POSTorPUT, use a header ofContent-Type: application/xmland include XML data.

 It is rather unfortunate that Rails assumes that the encoding ties into a browser.
 It should be possible to use any encoding so long as the XML data types in the headers are correct.
 This is probably a bug, but it might be that if you receive XML through an API, you should send XML too.